superbob/YunoSeeMe/README.md

 TODO
 ----

- * Add more tests (as always).
+ * Add more tests (as always)
- * Generate graphs with _matplotlib_ or similar
- * Draw the line of sight between elevated points
+ * Add offset to the line of sight between elevated points
  * Add some scoring about the probable visibility between two elevated points

 Q&A